Are you planning a trip to Australia? Perhaps you’re relocating for a new job or a change of scenery.

 ### Recent Concerns About Brisbane, QLD Tap Water Quality

-Authorities respond to Brisbane water quality complaints
+Authorities respond to Brisbane water quality concerns

 Melbourne Tap Water